 Table inheritance in PostgreSQL does not allow a primary key or unique index/constraint on the parent to apply to all child tables.
 The constraint is applied to each individual table, but not on the entire partition set as a whole.
 For example, this means a careless application can cause a primary key value to be duplicated in a partition set.
-This is one of the "big issues" that causes performance issues with partitoning on other database systems and one of the reasons for the delay in getting partitioning built in to PostgreSQL.
-This feature still is not supported in PostgreSQL 10 either.
 In the mean time, a python script is included with pg_partman that can provide monitoring to help ensure the lack of this feature doesn't cause long term harm.
-See check unique constraint.py in the Scripts section.
+See check_unique_constraint.py in the Scripts section.